pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 ![Document](https://raw.githubusercontent.com/pluralsight/guides/master/images/67e9579d-5469-4571-ba90-64539ba88b06.png)

-Click on the signature field and a window will be shown where you can sign in four different ways (by drawing, typing, uploading an image, or using a smartphone):
+Click on the signature field and you will see a signature window.
+You can enter your signature in various ways (by drawing, typing, uploading an image, or using a smartphone):

 ![Signing Window](https://raw.githubusercontent.com/pluralsight/guides/master/images/83d770c0-d141-4448-952f-4f430e70a62b.png)